Our Work is divided into several sections:

 With Ireland’s famous amount rain, many of us think we shouldn’t have to worry about water or pay for it as if falls freely from the sky.
 However, as the debate continues about Irish Water, there is no disagreement that water is a precious resource.
 We are very fortunate that Ireland does receive the amount of rainfall that it does, but often it falls where it is not needed.

-Join The Recycling Ambassador Team!
+Recycling Ambassador Programme

 Food Rescue Ballyclough generates funds for local school!